nepttune/mongo/README.md

 ## How to use

 - Register `\Nepttune\Mongo\DI\MongoExtension` as extension in cofiguration file.
 - Specify connection details in confuguration file.
+You can define multiple connections.
 - Inject services where you require to work with mongo.

 ### Example configuration